evanrobinson2/luna2-app/project-luna.md

     """
     Usage: who_is <localpart>

-    Retrieves and displays persona info from personalities.json for the bot with that <localpart>.
+    Retrieves and displays persona info from personalities.json for the bot with that <localpart>, in a table with wrapped text for each field's value.
-    Also checks if the bot is currently in BOTS (logged in), and prints the actual user ID if found.

     Example:
       who_is inky